himanshugiripunje/Important-Projects/Jenkins-concepts/jenkins.md

 - Jenkins can use a lightweight Directory Access Protocol (LDAP) server to authenticate users.
 - We can configure Jenkins to employ the application server's authentication mechanism upon which we deploy it

+# How to see docker image contents?
+                    - docker run -it image_name sh